- What are my child’s chances of being accepted at HKIS?

 Middle School students are required to wear school uniforms.
-This consists of a choice of navy blue or white polo type shirt with HKIS embroidered on its left sleeve.
+This consists of a choice of navy blue or white polo type shirt with HKIS emblem.
 This shirt is sold through the Dragon Shop.
 The bottoms consist of any typical shorts, skirts, or long trousers in blue, black or khaki color.
 Denim is acceptable.

 No uniform is required in Grades 9-12.
 Instead, students are expected to exercise good judgment by selecting clothing that is moderate and in good taste.